Welcome back to this series of articles where we’re explaining how our brand-new “7 Ideals” methodology works in detail.

 - Live Interactions & “Gourmet” Live Events

-- Entrepreneurial Excellence & Vision (a higher cause, mission-oriented)
+- Entrepreneurial Excellence & Vision (a higher cause and mission-oriented business model)

 Customer-Centric, User Experience (UX)